Expect the unexpected on this journey to Cuba

 Do I need travel insurance to visit Cuba?

-We highly recommend that you have the right type of travel insurance that will cover your medical expenses, baggage loss, accidents and personal liability and repatriation.
-And above all that it covers Cuba.
-We offer a variety like hiking, horse riding and diving, so it’s good to know beforehand that you are covered for all the activities you may be interested in.
+It’s a condition of travel with Archipelago Choice that you have adequate travel insurance.
+If travelling independently, then we highly recommend that you have the right type of travel insurance that will cover your medical expenses, baggage loss, accidents, as well as personal liability and repatriation, and, above all, that it covers Cuba (as some don’t)!
+There is a variety of activities in Cuba like hiking, horse riding and diving, so it’s good to know beforehand that you are covered for all the activities you may be interested in.
 Don’t forget to disclose any pre-existing medical conditions you have when you purchase your insurance.

 Do I have to pay a departure tax when leaving Cuba?